HRTCloudDemo/HRTCloudDemo.github.io/_labs/005-tone-analyzer.markdown

 - Press the submit button on the loaded page.
 The word "happy" should be displayed in the "mood" field
 - You can play around by changing the content of both input fields.

-Disclaimer: The scoring algorithm that condenses of the complex response of the Tone Analyzer service to one single word is quite simple and might return surprising results.
+Disclaimer: The scoring algorithm that condenses the complex response of the Tone Analyzer service to one single word is quite simple and might return surprising results.
 Feel free to improve.

 ![Tone app](005/toneapp.png)